top of page

 • What makes testimony ‘UK’ testimony?

-For this site, ‘UK testimony’ means any testimony recorded in the UK with an interviewee who experienced Nazi German persecution, and/or was forced to emigrate due to Nazi German persecution.
+For this site, ‘UK testimony’ means any testimony either recorded in the UK, or with a UK-connection, from an interviewee who experienced Nazi German persecution, and/or was forced to emigrate due to Nazi German persecution.

 • Why can’t I listen or watch all the interviews?